NoorChasib/Bullseye/README.md

 ## About
 Bullseye is a fun browser game.

-Built using pure Javascript, HTML and CSS
+Built using Javascript, HTML and CSS.